Assassin Snails are very useful to all aquarists who keep so many types of Snails in their tanks.

 If the water temperature is cold, get them a heater, if the water is getting dirty, then change the water and get them a filter and air pump too.

-3. Your Snails may be dying because they are being killed and eaten by other animals in their tank.
+3. Your Snails are being killed and eaten by another tank mate.

 On this platform, we don’t suggest keeping aquarium animals together, unless both are very peaceful.